bobleesj/cifkit/docs/tutorials/statistics-many-cifs.md

 print("unique_elements:", ensemble.unique_elements)
 ```

-As a small overview table:
+Turn the same facts into a small table you can paste into a notebook or
+report:

 ```python
 overview = pd.DataFrame(